 First in the Nation

-country and is recognized by the U.S. Department of Education
+justice in the country and is recognized by the U.S. Department of Education

 The D.C.J. program provides advanced education for students with a master's degree

 in criminal justice, criminology or related fields such as law, anthropology, sociology,

 psychology or public administration; a J.D. degree-holder with experience in criminal